Black rat: Control methods

 Large-scale rat control programs have been taken to maintain a steady level of the invasive predators in order to conserve the native species in New Zealand such as kokako and mohua.
 Pesticides, such as pindone and 1080 (sodium fluoroacetate), are commonly distributed via aerial spray by helicopter as a method of mass control on islands infested with invasive rat populations.
 Bait, such as brodifacoum, is also used along with coloured dyes (used to deter birds from eating the baits) in order to kill and identify rats for experimental and tracking purposes.
 Another method to track rats is the use of wired cage traps, which are used along with bait, such as rolled oats and peanut butter, to tag and track rats to determine population sizes through methods like mark-recapture and radio-tracking.
 Tracking tunnels (coreflute tunnels containing an inked card) are also commonly used monitoring devices, as are chew-cards containing peanut butter.
 Poison control methods are effective in reducing rat populations to nonthreatening sizes, but rat populations often rebound to normal size within months.
-Besides their highly adaptive foraging behavior and fast reproduction, the exact mechanisms for their rebound is unclear and are still being studied.
+Besides their highly adaptive foraging behaviour and fast reproduction, the exact mechanisms for their rebound is unclear and are still being studied.

 In 2010, the Sociedad Ornitológica Puertorriqueña (Puerto Rican Bird Society) and the Ponce Yacht and Fishing Club launched a campaign to eradicate the black rat from the Isla Ratones (Mice Island) and Isla Cardona (Cardona Island) islands off the municipality of Ponce, Puerto Rico.

 Decline in population

-Rattus rattus populations were common in Great Britain, but began to decline after the introduction of the brown rat in the 18th century.
-R. rattus populations remained common in seaports and major cities until the late 19th century, but have been decreased due to rodent control and sanitation measures.
-The Shiant Islands in the Outer Hebrides in Scotland are often cited as the last remaining wild population of R. rattus left in Britain but evidence demonstrates that populations survive on other islands (e.g. Inchcolm) and in localised areas of the British mainland.
-Recent National Biodiversity Network data show populations around the U.K., particularly in ports and port towns.
+Eradication projects have eliminated black rats from Lundy in the Bristol Channel (2006) and from the Shiant Islands in the Outer Hebrides (2016).
+Populations probably survive on other islands (e.g. Inchcolm) and in localised areas of the British mainland.
+Recent National Biodiversity Network data shows a very sparse populations around the U.K., and the Mammal Society has no records in the major port towns of Manchester, Liverpool or Glasgow for over 40 years, areas which were historically population strongholds.

-As of winter 2015 the Shiant Isles Recovery Project (a joint initiative between RSPB and Scottish Natural Heritage) is underway to eradicate Rattus rattus populations on the islands.